zthurman/epics-docs/guides/EPICS_Process_Database_Concepts.rst

 configuration problem or a serious operational problem.

-For limit alarms and state alarms, the severity can be configured by the user to be MAJOR or MINOR for the a specified state.
+For limit alarms and state alarms, the severity can be configured by the user to be MAJOR or MINOR for the specified limit or state.
 For instance, an analog record can be configured to trigger a MAJOR alarm when its value exceeds 175.0.
 In addition to the MAJOR and MINOR severity, the user can choose the NO_ALARM severity, in which case no alarm is generated for